-Barnard Castle is one of the most popular attractions in County Durham, and for good reason!
-With a fantastic view over the Tees Gorge, this 12th century castle isn’t to be missed.
+Barnard Castle is one of the most popular attractions in County Durham, and for a good reason!
+With a fantastic view over the Tees Gorge, this 12th-century castle isn’t to be missed.
 We’d recommend buying a ticket before you visit as it’s such a popular attraction and there’s a limit on the number of visitors – we wouldn’t want you to miss out!

 This visit can be paired perfectly with a trip to Egglestone Abbey, perfect for anyone who likes a nice stroll.
-Sitting only a mile from Barnard Castle, a beautiful 40 minute walk links the two sites.
-The ruins of this monastery is full of charm and character.
+Sitting only a mile from Barnard Castle, a beautiful 40-minute walk links the two sites.
+The ruins of this monastery are full of charm and character.
 Combining Eggleston Abbey and Barnard Castle equals the perfect day out for those at Hurworth Springs, Newbus Grange and Low Carrs!

 The Thirsk Birds of Prey Centre features eagles, kites, hawks, vultures and many other amazing bird species which will be swooping above during your visit.
 Guided by the bird trainers, you will get to learn all about these magnificent predators.
-If you’re lucky, you’ll get the chance to handle them yourself too – a real hands on experience!
+If you’re lucky, you’ll also get the chance to handle them – a real hands-on experience!

 Interested?
-They’re taking bookings for their experience days in May, as well as looking to reopen for visitors mid April.
-This site is just north of our new park, Swaleside, as well as being just south of our parks located in County Durham!
+They’re taking bookings for their experience days in May and looking to reopen for visitors in mid-April.
+This site is just north of our new park, Swaleside, and is just south of our parks in County Durham!

 Have we missed any of your favourite attractions?
 Let us know on our Facebook, Instagram or Twitter and give us a follow while you’re there too.
-You can find more information on our parks here as well as ask us any questions on our contact us page.
+You can find more information on our parks here and ask us any questions on our contact us page.